thetisproject/thetis/docs/source/demo_2d_channel.rst

     ny = 2
     mesh2d = RectangleMesh(nx, ny, lx, ly)

-See the `Firedrake manual <http://firedrakeproject.org/variational-problems.html>`_ for more information on mesh generation and functions.

 Next we define a bathymetry function in the 2D mesh, using continuous linear elements.
 In this example we set the bathymetry to constant 20 m depth::